Modern or Classical

 When you practice the kata Bassai Dai, where do you put both of the kiais?

 I was taught the JKA way.
-My original sensei, a Sandan is now retired.
+My original sensei, Sam McGee, was a Sandan at the time.
 He received his rank from Hirokazu Kanazawa sensei in the late 1960's or early 1970's.
-So I put the first kiai in Bassai Dai on the downward right leg kick, and the second kiai on the last move of the kata, the shuto.
-But, this is not exactly the case according to Karate-Do Kyohan.
-Yes, in Karate-Do Kyohan the first kiai is also on the downward right leg kick.
+So I put the first kiai in Bassai Dai on the downward right leg yoko geri, and the second kiai on the last move of the kata, the shuto.
+But, this is not exactly the case in Karate-Do Kyohan.
+Yes, in Karate-Do Kyohan the first kiai is also on the downward right yoko geri.
 But, the second kiai according to Master Funakoshi does not belong on the last move of the kata.
 Instead he states that the last kiai belongs on the third yama zuki, while in zenkutsu dachi.

 Somehow that feels better to me.
 Also, this would be in keeping with other katas where a kiai often follows the last movement in a triple set of movements.
-For example, the last of the three age uke, or the last of the three chudan oi zuki found in the kata, Heian Shodan.
+For example, the last of the three age uke, or the last of the three chudan oi zuki, found in Heian Shodan.

 And again this just somehow feels right to me for the same reason I stated earlier.

-So which doctrine do you follow, the classical of Funakoshi sensei, or the newer way of Nakayama sensei?
+So which doctrine do you follow, the classical of Funakoshi sensei, or the modern way of Nakayama sensei?

 Is one way better than the other?